John's Children: Inception

-Napier-Bell signed John's Children to the Yardbirds's record label, Columbia Records, an EMI subsidiary, and they released their first single, "Smashed Blocked/Strange Affair" (released as "The Love I Thought I'd Found/Strange Affair" in the UK) in late 1966.
+Napier-Bell signed John's Children to the Yardbirds's record label, Columbia Records, an EMI subsidiary, and they released their first single, "Smashed Blocked/Strange Affair" (released as "The Love I Thought I'd Found/Strange Affair" in the UK), in late 1966.
 Napier-Bell co-wrote "Smashed Blocked" with Hewlett, but because of his lack of confidence in the band's musical abilities, Napier-Bell used session musicians on the recording.
 AllMusic described the single as a "disorienting piece of musical mayhem", but said it was "one of the first overtly psychedelic singles."
 To Napier-Bell's surprise "Smashed Blocked/Strange Affair" broke into the bottom of the US Billboard Hot 100 and reached local top ten charts in Florida and California.
-In early-1967 they released their second single, "Just What You Want – Just What You'll Get/But You're Mine", which also featured session musicians, plus a guitar solo from the Yardbirds's Jeff Beck on the B-side.
+In early 1967 they released their second single, "Just What You Want – Just What You'll Get/But You're Mine", which also featured session musicians, plus a guitar solo from the Yardbirds's Jeff Beck on the B-side.
 This one made it to the British Top 40.

-The band's third single, "Not the Sort of Girl (You'd Like to Take to Bed)" was rejected outright by their UK label, which prompted the band to switch to Track Records, publishers of artists like the Jimi Hendrix Experience and the Who.
-In the meantime, their US label, White Whale Records asked for an album, and Napier-Bell and the group obliged, producing Orgasm.
-This was a fake live album they recorded in the studio with overdubbed screams taken from the Beatles's A Hard Day's Night soundtrack.
+The band's third single, "Not the Sort of Girl (You'd Like to Take to Bed)", was rejected outright by their UK label, which prompted the band to switch to Track Records, publishers of artists like the Jimi Hendrix Experience and the Who.
+In the meantime, their US label, White Whale Records, asked for an album, and Napier-Bell and the group obliged, producing Orgasm.
+This was a fake live album they recorded in the studio with overdubbed screams taken from the Beatles' A Hard Day's Night soundtrack.
 It was Napier-Bell's idea to give the album a "live" feel to make it seem like the band was very popular in England.
 But White Whale rejected Orgasm because of its title and pressure from Daughters of the American Revolution.
-The label did, however, release it four years later in 1971.
+The label did, however, release it four years later, in 1971.